systemcarl/weblog/articles/devlogs/blank/ci-cd.md

     locally) provides a way to monitor and manage deployments at scale.

-Since [GitHub] is by far the most popular code hosting platform, most people have at least heard [GitHub Actions].
+Since [GitHub] is by far the most popular code hosting platform, most people have at least heard of [GitHub Actions].
 At first I had some concerns about using a platform-specific CI/CD solution,
     worrying about portability and [vendor lock-in].
 However, I did find that there are now many open-source solutions (like [Gitea])